cjnaz/cjnfuncs/configman.md

 - Default params are stored here.

 `.sections_list` (list)
-- A list of string names for all defined sections.
+- A list of string names for all defined sections

 `.config_file` (str, or None)
 - The `config_file` as passed in at instantiation